 Carbon monoxide connects to red blood cells, stealing oxygen from your body it needs to thrive.
-It blends with these cells over 200 times more smoothly than oxygen, creating a condition known as carboxyhemoglobin saturation.
+It mixes with these cells nearly 200 times more effortlessly than oxygen, creating a condition known as carboxyhemoglobin saturation.

 Carbon monoxide, in place of oxygen, then gets carried to the critical organs by the bloodstream.
 In short, carbon monoxide deprives your body of oxygen.
-Organs require oxygen; when they don’t have it, they begin to suffocate.
+Organs have to have oxygen; when they lack it, they begin to suffocate.

-Your body takes a long time to get rid of carbon monoxide; however, it can be taken in much more rapidly.
+Your body takes a long time to get rid of carbon monoxide; however, it can be drawn in much more quickly.